dbrugne/donut/README.md

 **Tasks**

 - [ ] Change user card integration on room profile drawer
-- [ ] Add a Facebook like button on user/room profile drawer
+- [ ] Add a Facebook like button on user/room profile drawers
 - [ ] Test 1024
 - [ ] Test iPad
     - [ ] Home: no hover on touch screens